INDAPlus21/AssignmentInstructions/rust-task-3/README.md

 - _(optional)_ `Checkmate` and
 - _(optional)_ `DeadPosition`.

+#### Expansion

+A GUI application could also make use of enumerables such as `Colour` and `Piece`.
+You may also like to make changes to the above API depeding on your board representation.
+If your library API do not reflect the documentation above, write your own complementary documentation in your repository's `README.md` file.

 ### Prepare assignment

 1) Create a repository named `<KTH_ID>-chess` under the `INDAPlus21` organisation and clone it.